 Figure 5.2.2.3.1-1: Re-authentication Notification

-1. The NSSAAF shall send a POST request to the callback URI used to receiving re-authentication notification, which is either provided by the NF Service Consumer (i.e. the AMF), or retrieved from the AMF profile stored in the NRF.
+1. The NSSAAF shall send a POST request to the callback URI used to receiving re-authentication notification, which is either provided by the NF Service Consumer (i.e. the AMF), or retrieved from the AMF profile stored in the NRF (in default notification subscription for "NSSAA_REAUTH_NOTIFICATION" notification type).
+If the NF Service Consumer is located in a different PLMN (i.e. the AMF in VPLMN for a roaming UE), the NSSAAF shall use the inter-PLMN callback URI to deliver the notification if the inter-PLMN callback URI is present in the default notification subscription.

 The HTTP payload body of the POST request shall contain the SliceAuthReauthNotification data structure, within which: